Effective July 1, 2021, single-family residential wastewater service charges have moved to your property tax bill.

 Q. How will I know if there is a future a rate increase?

 A. Pursuant to the California Constitution Article XIIID (also known as “Proposition 218”), the City is required to notify property owners of proposed changes to property-related fees such as water and wastewater services.
 Any proposed changes to utility rates would follow legal requirements; including property owner notifications.

-Q. I’m planning on selling my home after July 1st, how do I notify the City to stop my wastewater service charges?
+Q. I’m planning on selling my home.
+How do I notify the City to stop my wastewater service charges?

-A. After July 1, 2021, Single-family residential customers will no longer need to contact the City to start or stop wastewater service.
+A. Single-family residential customers no longer need to contact the City to start or stop wastewater service.
 Appropriations of property tax bills amongst owners happens automatically when a change of ownership is recorded with the County.
 The division and credit of any tax bill payments, including the future wastewater fees, is part of the process already conducted during the final calculation of escrow fees.

 Q. Isn't the wastewater service charge actually a tax on my property?

 A. No. Article 13D of the California Constitution (Proposition 218, passed by initiative in November 1996) differentiates between taxes, assessments, and property related fees.
 Proposition 218 provides that the charge imposed for wastewater is a “fee” rather than a “tax.”
 State law allows fees to be shown on property tax bills and collected with property taxes.